 Neumann NDH 30

-These headphones from ADAM Audio are an ideal option for studio work.
+These headphones from Sennheiser are an ideal option for studio work.
 A sensational sound quality that is dynamic and neutral within a comfortable frame.

 - Great level of clarity and detail, along with a generous sound stage.